INSaFLU/findONTime/README.md

 _NOTE: In this simpler usage case, the fastq.gz files will only be only merged, i.e., they will not be automatically uploaded to the INSaFLU-TELEVIR platform.
 In case you want to concatenate all ONT same-sample files (file_0.fastq.gz, file_1.fastq.gz, etc), make sure you set up a "max_size" (e.g., 100000000 kbytes) enough to ensure that the merged file compiles all partial files._

-- Example 3. **Merge fastq files generated during a ONT run at every 10 min (600 seconds), downsize the merged file to 400 MB, and prepare the respective metadata table (ready to be uploaded to INSaFLU-TELEVIR).**
+- Example 3. **Merge fastq files generated during a ONT run at every 10 min (600 seconds), downsize the merged file to 400 MB (ready to be uploaded to INSaFLU-TELEVIR).**

 ```bash
 findontime -i input_directory -o output_directory --tag suffix -s 600 --max_size 400000 --monitor --merge --upload none --downsize

 ```

 _NOTE: In this case, the fastq.gz files will only be concatenated (i.e., they will not be automatically uploaded to the INSaFLU-TELEVIR platform), but the merged files will be downsized to the user-defined "max_sixe" (e.g., 400000 kbytes).
-This usage is useful to prepare files ready to be uploaded to the online INSaFLU-TELEVIR platform (https://insaflu.insa.pt/), which is currently limited to an upload max size per file of 400 MB._
+This usage is useful to prepare files ready to be uploaded to the online [INSaFLU-TELEVIR platform](https://insaflu.insa.pt/), which is currently limited to an upload max size per file of 400 MB._

 - Example 4. **Merge fastq files generated during a ONT run at every 10 min (600 seconds) and upload them to INSaFLU-TELEVIR**